Aram A. Gavoor

 - [email protected]

-Professor Gavoor previously served on the law school's adjunct faculty from 2008-2017.
-He currently teaches Administrative Law, Federal Courts, and Government Lawyering.
+Professor Gavoor previously served on the law school’s adjunct faculty from 2008-2017 before accepting a term-limited position as a Visiting Associate Professor from 2017-2019.
+He currently teaches Administrative Law, Federal Courts, and National Security Law.

 BA, The University of Michigan; JD, The George Washington University; LLM, Georgetown University